Block2School/challenges/challenge_1.md

 ## The goal of this challenge is to find out the operations you'll have to do

+⚠️ Whitespaces are represented by a '%' unless specified otherwise, think of it as a ' ' ⚠️

 You are given 3 lines:

 - On the first line you'll receive: